Simeone not interested in banishing Champions League final ghosts

-Diego Simeone has rejected talk of the UEFA Europa League final being an opportunity for Atletico Madrid to banish the ghosts of UEFA Champions League heartache suffered at the hands of Real Madrid.
+Diego Simeone has rejected talk of the Europa League final being an opportunity for Atletico Madrid to banish the ghosts of Champions League heartache suffered at the hands of Real Madrid.

-Atletico takes on Marseille in Thursday's (NZST) decider in Lyon, returning to the last stage of a competition they won under Simeone in 2012, having become more accustomed to the Champions League in recent years.
+Atletico take on Marseille in Wednesday's decider in Lyon, returning to the last stage of a competition they won under Simeone in 2012, having become more accustomed to the Champions League in recent years.

-The Rojiblancos were beaten in the final of that tournament by city rival Madrid in 2014 and 2016, but Simeone gave little thought to suggestions a Europa League triumph could heal those wounds.
+The Rojiblancos were beaten in the final of that tournament by arch rivals Madrid in 2014 and 2016, but Simeone gave little thought to suggestions a Europa League triumph could heal those wounds.

+He told a media conference: "We are not thinking about these situations and only what happens today.
+What happened before gives you experience and moments.

 Simeone will again watch from the stands after UEFA rejected his appeal against a touchline ban, with assistant coach German Burgos set to oversee things from pitch level.

-Asked if his absence will have any impact, he said: "We lived it with Arsenal, at home, when German was [watching] over the team.
+Asked if his absence will have any impact, he replied: "We lived it with Arsenal, at home, when German was [watching] over the team.

 "Aside from the sadness that it gives me to not be there from the start in the final, I have a great feeling with German.
 We know each other for a lifetime, we have similar feelings and understanding of football."

-Simeone anticipates a tough challenge from a Marseille side reinvigorated under Rudi Garcia, despite Atletico's status as the favourite.
+And Simeone anticipates a tough challenge from a Marseille side reinvigorated under Rudi Garcia, despite Atletico's status as the clear favourites.

 "We will play in a new final, where there are many feelings, emotions, belief, but above all there is humility.